Associate Program Member

 The Associate Program is the first step in your journey to earning the HSP Credential, the National Register’s flagship product.

 Psychology students who are enrolled in a doctoral program (e.g., PsyD, PhD, EdD) that is accredited by the American Psychological Association or the Canadian Psychological Association are eligible to join the Associate Program at any stage of their doctoral education and training.
 It’s free to join the National Register Associate Program.
 Simply create an account and once logged in, proceed to “join now” from your National Register account.

 After your doctoral degree has been awarded, you can start your application for the National Register Health Service Psychologist credential.
 The National Register has 10,000 credentialed licensed psychologists and provides credentialed members with additional benefits such as licensure mobility, continuing education, and much more.
 There is an annual membership fee post licensure if you earn the HSP Credential, but there is no fee to join the Associate Program.
 You’ll learn more about the application process and credentialing requirements once you’re a member of the Associate Program.

-Dr. Daniel M. Elchert, CEO of the National Register, talks about what the National Register means by credentials banking and why this process can be an important step for psychologists in training.
+Dr. Daniel M. Elchert talks about what the National Register means by credentials banking and why this process can be an important step for psychologists in training.

 Watch more than 42 training videos featuring well-known experts in the field

 Stay informed about National Register news

 Why Join the National Register?